ThomasGysemans/VersaJS/README.md

 ## Work in progress

-At the moment, the language cannot be used to create websites because all the primitive features of any language such as javascript have not yet been created.
+At the moment, the language cannot be used to create websites because it cannot yet be compiled into JavaScript.

 ## Syntax